 Fundraising

-Fundraising is an important part of school-life at Bury Grammar School for our pupils, students, staff and and wider community and we are always overwhelmed by the support we receive.
+Fundraising is an important part of life at Bury Grammar School, embraced by our pupils, students, staff and the wider community.
+We are continually inspired by the generosity and enthusiasm of those who support our efforts.

-This year, Bury Grammar School is excited to partner with the charity Village by Village to raise funds to build a Junior High School in Parko Junction, Ghana!
+This year, Bury Grammar School has partnered with the charity Village by Village to raise funds to build a Junior High School in Parko Junction, Ghana!

 bgs Chosen Charities